htw-imi-showtime/showtime-website/content/ss24/bachelor/b3-lunarfit/_index.md

 # Properties for displaying the project in the project list
 card_image = "lunarfit-preview-no-claim.jpg"

-# card_description is deprecated, will be replaced by abstract/and or claim
-# card_description = "Exercise in Harmony with Your Cycle"

 # Names are optional, team size is sufficient
 team = ["Marie Menge", "Lilly Mydlach", "Kieu Truc Tran", "Jonas Trenkler", "Leon Snakowski"] supervisor = "David Koschnick"